Press Freedom Day: South Asian media faces increasing curbs | DW | 03.05.2021

 "They are using COVID as an excuse for everything.
 Journalists are being far more intimidated now than they have been in the past and the pandemic is being used as a cover," Nidhi Razdan, former executive editor of NDTV, told DW.

-India was ranked 142nd among 180 countries on the World Press Freedom Index, for a second consecutive year in 2021.
+India was ranked 142nd among 180 countries on the World Press Freedom Index 2021, for a second consecutive year.

 The report, issued by Reporters Without Borders (RSF), calls India "one of the world's most dangerous countries for journalists," adding that pressure on the media to follow the Hindu nationalist government's agenda has increased since 2019.